 We've done the research for you and have all the

-answers you need on planning and set up of your next candy buffet.
+answers and great candy buffet ideas you need on planning and set up of your next candy buffet.

 By candy serving size

 Determine how many guests will be at the party and use serving (or scoop) sizes to calculate how much you will need for each guest to have one serving of each type of candy... or at least most of the types of candy.
 This is how we set up our candy buffets because we want the guests at the back of the line to have as much choice as those at the front of the line.

 Yes, you will have extra candy left over, but the cost is not as much as you might think.
 You can limit the serving size of each type of candy by the scoop size and style you choose.
 Using small scoops, tongs or spoons can limit serving size.
 You will also need to find candy bags (or containers) that will hold one scoop of each of your candies ... or you can limit the amount of candy each guest can take home by providing small containers.

 Buy the candy bags first and determine how many scoops each bag will hold.
 Multiply that by the number of guests and you will know how many servings you need.
 A smaller bag will limit the amount of candy each guest can take home.